-PREVENTIVE CARE SERVICES (Newborns, Children, Adolescents and Adults) Service Population Summary The USPSTF recommends early screening for syphilis infection in all pregnant women.
-Unhealthy Drug Use Screening (Adults) Adults USPSTF Rating (June 2020): B The USPSTF recommends screening by asking questions about unhealthy drug use in adults age 18 years or older.
+PREVENTIV 'E CARE SERVICES (New borns, Childrer n, Adolescents and Adults) Service Population Summary - them to comprehensive, intensive behavioral interventions to promote improvements in weight status.
+Screening for Pre-Diabetes and Type 2 Diabetes Adults USPSTF Rating (Aug.
+2021): B The USPSTF recommends screening for prediabetes and type 2 diabetes in adults aged 35 to 70 years who are overweight or obese.
+Clinicians should offer or refer patients with prediabetes to effective preventive interventions.
+Screening for Visual Impairment in Children Children USPSTF Rating (Sept.
+2017): B The USPSTF recommends vision screening at least once in all children aged 3 to 5 years to detect amblyopia or its risk factors.
+Syphilis Screening Adolescents and Adults USPSTF Rating (Sept.
+2022): A The USPSTF recommends screening for syphilis infection in persons who are at increased risk for infection (asymptomatic, nonpregnant adults and adolescents who are at increased risk for syphilis infection).
+USPSTF Rating (Sept.
+2018): A The USPSTF recommends early screening for syphilis Unhealthy Drug Use Screening (Adults) Adults infection in all pregnant women.
+USPSTF Rating (June 2020): B The USPSTF recommends screening by asking questions about unhealthy drug use in adults aged 18 years or older.
 Screening should be implemented when services for accurate diagnosis, effective treatment, and appropriate care can be offered or referred.
 (Screening refers to asking questions about unhealthy drug use, not testing biological specimens.)
 Weight Loss to Prevent Obesity-Related Morbidity and Mortality in Adults: Behavioral Interventions Adults USPSTF Rating (Sept.
 2018): B The USPSTF recommends that clinicians offer or refer adults with a body mass index (BMI) of 30 or higher (calculated as weight in kilograms divided by height in meters squared) to intensive multicomponent behavioral interventions.
-Preventive Services Guidelines Breast Cancer Screening Women Recommends that average-risk women initiate mammography screening no earlier than age 40 and no later than age 50.
+HRSA Supported Women 's Preventive Services Guidelines Breast Cancer Screening Women Recommends that average-risk women initiate mammography screening no earlier than age 40 and no later than age 50.
 Screening mammography should occur at least biennially and as frequently as annually.
 Screening should continue through at least age 74 and age alone should not be the basis to discontinue screening.
 Note: Women at increased risk should also undergo periodic mammography screening; however, recommendations for additional services are beyond the scope of this recommendation.
-Breastfeeding Services and Supplies Women WPSI recommends comprehensive lactation support services (including consultation; counseling; education by clinicians and peer support services; and breastfeeding equipment and supplies) during the antenatal, perinatal, and postpartum periods to optimize the successful initiation and maintenance of breastfeeding.
-Breastfeeding equipment and supplies include, but are not limited to, double electric breast pumps (including pump parts and maintenance) and breast milk storage supplies.
-Access to double electric pumps should be a priority to optimize breastfeeding and should not be predicated on prior failure of a manual pump.
-Breastfeeding equipment may also include equipment and supplies as clinically indicated to support dyads with breastfeeding difficulties and those who need additional services.
-Contraception Women WPSI recommends that adolescent and adult women have access to the full range of contraceptives and contraceptive care to prevent unintended pregnancies and improve birth outcomes.
-Contraceptive care includes screening, education,
+Breastfeeding Services and Supplies Women WPSI recommends comprehensive lactation support services (including consultation; counseling; education by clinicians and peer support services; and breastfeeding